 - Amount of text cited without attribution

-In case of any questions, doubts or suggestions for improvement, DDE contacts the supervisor(s) and PhD candidate.
-The review of the plagiarism scan (together with Urkund report) are kept in the PhD’s file and a standard ERIM Reference Check form is being filled in and sent to the supervisor(s).
+In case of any questions, doubts or suggestions for improvement, the DDE contacts the supervisor(s) and the PhD candidate.
+The review of the plagiarism scan (together with the Urkund report) is kept in the PhD candidate’s file and a standard ERIM Reference Check form will be sent to the supervisor(s).

 Reference Check Procedure and Timeline

-ERIM performs two reference checks of all the dissertation published within the ERIM PhD Series.
-The first Reference Check takes place before the Form 2 (Approval of Thesis by Supervisor(s)) is submitted to the Beadle’s Office.
+ERIM performs two reference checks of all the dissertations published within the ERIM PhD Series.
+The first Reference Check takes place before the Form 2 (Approval of Thesis by Supervisor(s) is submitted to the Beadle’s Office.
 This means that PhD candidates need to send their manuscript to the ERIM Doctoral Office approximately 5 months before their intended graduation date.
-ERIM Doctoral Office uploads the manuscript to the Urkund and the scan results are reviewed by DDE.
-Upon satisfactory results of the check, a formal letter will be issued stating approval of the manuscript (including name of the candidate, title of the dissertation, date of the Urkund scan, identification of the version of the manuscript on which the scan is performed, short paragraph on any feedback and issues resolved).
-The approval letter will be sent to the supervisor(s) and the PhD candidate.
+The ERIM Doctoral Office uploads the manuscript to Urkund and the scan results are reviewed by DDE.
+If the results of the scan are satisfactory, a formal letter will be issued stating approval of the manuscript (including the name of the candidate, the title of the dissertation, the date of the Urkund scan, the identification of the version of the manuscript on which the scan was performed, and a short paragraph on any feedback and issues that emerged).
+The approval letter is sent to the supervisor(s) and the PhD candidate.
 This letter needs to be included in Form 2 when it is submitted to the Dean for approval and when submitting Form 2 to the Beadle’s Office.
 The Reference Check report will also be made available to the members of the Inner Committee.
-The PhD candidate will have the opportunity to include any comments from the Inner Committee in the final version of the dissertation since ERIM will perform a second scan on the final dissertation version just before printing.
+The PhD candidate will have the opportunity to include any comments from the Inner Committee in the final version of the dissertation since ERIM will perform a second scan on the final dissertation version just before it is printed.

 The second Reference Check is being done right before the dissertation is being sent out to print; that is, after approval of Form 3 and once the permission to print has been given by the Beadle’s Office.
-The procedure for this second Reference Check is similar to the first one; ERIM Doctoral Office uploads the manuscript to the Urkund and the DDE analyses the results of the plagiarism scan.
-The findings of this review are again communicated to the supervisor(s) and the PhD candidate and are being stored in PhD’s file.
+The procedure for this second Reference Check is similar to the first one; the ERIM Doctoral Office uploads the manuscript to Urkund and the DDE analyses the results of the plagiarism scan.
+The findings of this review are again communicated to the supervisor(s) and the PhD candidate and are stored in PhD candidate’s file.

-Though ERIM is performing the Reference Checks, it is foremost a responsibility of PhD candidates and their supervisors to avoid and/or detect at all times any form of plagiarism.
+Though ERIM is performing the reference checks, it is foremost a responsibility of PhD candidates and their supervisors to avoid and/or detect any form of plagiarism at any given moment.